 The power of the Poet depends on the fact that the material world is a symbol or expression of the human mind and part for part.
 Every natural fact is a symbol of some spiritual fact.
 Light and darkness are our familiar expression for knowledge and ignorance and heat for love.
 Who looks upon a river in a meditative hour and is not reminded of the flux of all things?
 Throw a stone into the stream and the circles that propagate themselves are the beautiful type of all influence.
-(289)
+(EL1 289)

-Again, the otherwise unavailable tenors of inner life, its feelings, which are seeking expression, come to language only through the various grounds of objects of sensation: light (which grounded wisdom earlier and now grounds knowledge), dark, heat, a river, a spreading circle.
-The poet's job, according to Emerson, is little more than this metaphorical conversion of spirit into matter through the discovery of grounds: "He converts the solid globe, the land, the sea, the air, the sun, into symbols of thought.
-He makes the outward creation subordinate and merely a convenient alphabet to express thoughts and emotions" (291).
-Thereby the poet gives us the lexicon for the human mind built up out of the resources of nature and thus to define (and, ultimately, redefine) what it is to be human.
+Again, the otherwise unavailable tenors of inner life, its feelings, which are seeking expression, come to language only through the various grounds of objects of sensation: light (which grounded wisdom earlier and know grounds knowledge), dark, heat, a river, a spreading circle.
+The poet's job (as the pre-eminent creative writer), according to Emerson, is little more than this conversion of spirit into matter: 'He converts the solid globe, the land, the sea, the air, the sun, into symbols of thought.
+He makes the outward creation subordinate and merely a convenient alphabet to express thoughts and emotions.'
+(EL1 291) Thereby the poet gives us the lexicon for the human mind built up out of the resources of nature and thus to define (and, ultimately, redefine) what it is to be human.

-Nevertheless, this resource, though available to all, is not availed of - and is certainly not availed of in Emerson's New England.
-Rather it is "the habit of men (...) to rest in the objects immediately around them, to go along with the tide, and take their impulse from external things" (226).
+Nevertheless, this resource, though available to all, is not availed of; and is certainly not availed of in America.
+Rather: it is 'the habit of men [...] to rest in the objects immediately around them, to go along with the tide, and take their impulse from external things' (EL1 226).
 This may at first glance appear inconsistent (which would hardly be un-Emersonian), because taking an impulse from external things is precisely what the poet is supposed to do; but the idea is that the external world, nature, should be subordinate to the poet; not that the poet should be subordinate to it.
-In the English tradition Shakespeare is exemplary: "Shakespeare possesses the power of subordinating nature for the purposes of expression beyond all poets.
-His imperial muse tosses the creation like a bauble from hand to hand to embody any capricious shade of thought that is uppermost in his mind" (293).
-Shakespeare's gift is exemplary; he is the model poet who opens language and thus unfixes thought, a process which in itself is only enabled by the construction of new metaphors the opening of grounds.
-Throughout Emerson's career Shakespeare is the foremost example of the "liberating Gods" of the later essay "The Poet", to which I shall return below.
+Shakespeare is, for Emerson, exemplary here: 'Shakespeare possesses the power of subordinating nature for the purposes of expression beyond all poets.
+His imperial muse tosses the creation like a bauble from hand to hand to embody any capricious shade of thought that is uppermost in his mind.'
+(EL1 293) Shakespeare's gift is exemplary; he is the model poet who opens language and thus unfixes thought, a process which in itself is only enabled by the construction of new metaphors - the opening of grounds.
+Throughout Emerson's career Shakespeare is the foremost example of the 'liberating Gods' of the later essay 'The Poet.'